xorza/scenarium-egui/README.md

 - **Load**: deserializes the graph from that JSON file and replaces the current graph.
 - **Test**: loads the sample graph from `Graph::test_graph`.

-The app displays a short status message after each command.
+The app displays a short status message after each command, and the menu uses larger text with wider padding for easier clicking.

 ## Graph serialization